kriskowal/gtor/README.md

 Implementing distributed sort using streams is also a worthy exercise.

+Asynchronous behaviors would benefit from an operator that solves the thundering herd problem, the inverse of throttling.

 How to implement type ahead suggestion is a great case to explore cancelable streams and tasks.